xyroton/xyroton.github.io/src/blog/note_setup.md

   url: "/blog/notes.png"
   alt: "A girl taking notes."
 pubDate: 2025-06-25
-updatedDate: 2025-06-29
+updatedDate: 2025-06-30
 tags: ["notes", "linux"]
 ---

-Here’s how I write and manage my notes and sync them between different devices on Linux without depending on services like Notion
+Here’s how I write and manage my notes and sync them between different devices on Linux without depending on services like Notion.

 The setup is simple:
 - I write notes in [**Obsidian**](https://obsidian.md/)